 In 2009 Emily moved to Hartford, Connecticut where she continued to teach cello and freelance.
 In 2010 she joined the staff of The Hartt School Community Division at the University of Hartford where she served as the Marketing and Communications Administrator for a community music and dance school serving over two thousand students from the region.
 In 2014 she moved to Chicago after accepting the position of Director of Admissions and Finance at the Western Springs School of Talent Education and the Naperville Suzuki School, one of the most highly regarded Suzuki programs in the nation.
 While living in Chicago, Emily continued performing with the Oak Park River Forest Symphony.

 Emily moved to Great Falls, Montana in 2016 with her husband, bassoonist Dorian Antipa, when he was appointed principal bassoon for the Great Falls Symphony and the Chinook Winds Quintet.
-Emily also joined the Great Falls Symphony as Manager of Core Ensembles and as a section cellist in the orchestra.
-She is excited to continue working in the field of arts administration and to be performing and building a private cello studio.
+Emily served the Great Falls Symphony as Manager of Core Ensembles until 2019.
+She currently maintains a private teaching studio and performs as section cellist with the Great Falls Symphony and the Helena Symphony.

 In her spare time Emily enjoys cooking, hiking, camping, playing ice hockey, skiing, rock climbing, knitting, and exploring Montana.